-Copyright law protects any original works of authorship from being used without permission.
-This creates a barrier between creators and possible users.
-In 2001, however, Creative Commons established a flexible structure for authors wanting to share their work with users.
-Creative Commons allow creators to choose from a variety of licenses for their work
+In 2001, Creative Commons established a flexible structure for authors wanting to share their work with users.
+Creative Commons allows creators to choose from a variety of licenses for their work.

 “...licensed images can be used for any purpose, by anyone, anywhere around the world, as long as the user follows the terms of the license.“